Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Experiments on the Simulation Platform

 \subsection{Dataset}

-We employ the SIND (\cite{xu2022drone}), a drone dataset, for our analysis of human driver interaction behavior.
-The SIND dataset, curated by the SOTIF research team at Tsinghua University, represents an intersection dataset collected from a two-phase traffic signal-controlled intersection in Tianjin, China.
-This two-phase signal control scheme enables simultaneous movement of left-turning and straight-going vehicles, thereby resulting in pronounced interactions and frequent conflicts.
-After meticulous selection, we extract 268 sets of one-on-one interaction events between left-turning and straight-going vehicles.
-Out of these events, 132 instances feature a yielding left-turning vehicle, and 136 instances involve a left-turning vehicle proceeding first.
+Our analysis utilizes the SIND dataset \cite{xu2022drone}, a drone-sourced dataset, to study human driver interaction at intersections.
+Compiled by Tsinghua University's SOTIF research team, the SIND dataset comprises intersection data from Tianjin, China, characterized by a two-phase traffic signal system.
+This system, allowing simultaneous movements of left-turning and straight-moving vehicles, results in significant interactions and conflicts.
+We meticulously selected 268 one-on-one interaction events between left-turning and straight-moving vehicles from this dataset, including 132 yielding and 136 proceeding left-turning instances.
+More description can be found here\footnote{See \url{https://drive.google.com/file/d/1FChn8wm8rZQ-OzOUCdbmSBGx41OtdI7_/view?usp=drive_link}}.